 Bayfront Festival Park: S 5th Ave W & Railroad St – Duluth, MN

-Parking: Available for $5 at the festival or across the street in the DECC lot and ramp.
-Parking meters and other lots (free during certain hours of the festival) are available in downtown Duluth as close as a few blocks away (will have to cross the freeway on 5th Ave.
+Parking: Available at the festival lot for $5, or across the street in the DECC lot and ramp for $5.
+Free parking at meters and other lots are available in downtown Duluth as close as a few blocks away (will have to cross the freeway on 5th Ave.
 W or take the skywalk to the DECC).
 A convenient option will be the ramp at Michigan and 4 St. W. (5th Ave. exit, north to Michigan St., right to ramp entrance at stop sign).

 Lodging options include a variety of hotels, resorts, B & Bs, campgrounds, etc. The closest options will be in Canal Park and downtown Duluth.
 Camping options include Indian Point Campground (218-628-4977) 15 min. from Bayfront, Spirit Mountain Campground (218-624-8544) and Buffalo Valley Camping (218-628-7019) 20 min. away as well as others just outside of Duluth.
 Visit Duluth and Grandma’s Marathon, the area’s largest event, have compiled an extensive list of lodging choices around the Twin Ports.
 You can download the complete list on their web site here.